Tree Planting

 Planting, maintenance and replacement of town trees.

-Town Trees
+Town trees

 Street trees

 The town’s Urban Forestry section is responsible for the selection, location and planting of street trees in assumed subdivisions.
 Forestry choses species that are best suited to the area and growing conditions to ensure the tree lives as long as possible.
-For new subdivisions north of Dundas Street, the developer is responsible for the planting of street trees, and the species and location are determined in consultation with the town.

 The trees planted on your street were carefully chosen to provide shade, windbreaks and privacy; attract birds and wildlife; and beautify your neighbourhood.
 The town asks residents to water street trees on the house side of the sidewalk.
 All other street trees will be watered by town staff.